vmware/pyvmomi/README.md

-pyVmomi is a Python SDK for the VMware vSphere API that allows you to manipulate ESX, ESXi, and vCenter using scripts.
+pyVmomi is the Python SDK for the VMware vSphere API that allows you to manipulate ESX, ESXi, and vCenter.

 To get started, check out the samples project at http://vmware.github.io/pyvmomi-community-samples/